-- 7. Ensure that traffic is not flowing through the blade. - 8.
-Disconnect all cables and SFP or XFP transceivers from the blade. - 9.
-For FC8-16, FC8-32, FC8-48, and FC10-6 port blades: Adjust the ejectors to the open position.
-(See Figure 26 on page 59.)
-Unscrew the two thumb screws from the top and bottom ejectors on the blade using the Phillips screwdriver.
-Unscrew the top thumb screw until it pops out.
-This initiates a hot-swap request. - 10.
-Wait for the power LED to turn off in response to the hot-swap request before removing the blade. - 11.
-Open the ejectors.
-Pull the blade out of the chassis using the ejectors. - 12.
+- 8. Perform the appropriate following action based on the type of blade: - For FC8-16, FC8-32, FC8-48, FC8-64, and FC10-6 port blades and the FX8-24 and FCOE10-24 application blade: Unscrew the two thumbscrews from the top and bottom ejectors on the blade (see Figure 29) using the Phillips screwdriver.
+Unscrew the top thumbscrew until it pops out.
+This initiates a hot-swap request. - For FC10-6 port blade, and the FR4-18i application blades: Turn the blade off by sliding the slider switch in the top ejector down to the off position.
+This initiates a hot-swap request. - 9.
+Wait for the power LED to turn off in response to the hot-swap request before removing the blade. - 10.
+Perform the appropriate following action based on the type of blade: - For FC8-16, FC8-32, FC8-48, FC8-64 port blades and FX8-24 and FCOE10-24 application blades: Open the ejectors by pulling them toward the center of the blade face.
+Pull the blade out of the chassis using the ejectors (Figure 29). - For the FC10-6 port blade, and the FR4-18i application blade: Unscrew the two thumbscrews from the top and bottom ejectors on the blade using the Phillips screwdriver.
+Open both ejectors simultaneously to approximately 45 degrees and pull the blade out of the chassis. - 11.
 If the blade is not being replaced by another blade, install a filler panel.
-See "Removing and installing port blade filler panels" on page 60.
+See "Removing and installing port blade filler panels" on page 70.

-Figure 26.
-Port blade removal and installation (16-port blade shown as example)
+Figure 29.
+Port and application blade removal and installation (FC8-48 port blade shown as example)

-Installing a port blade
+Installing a port or application blade